Shopify Free Trial — $1 for 1st Month

 If you do see it offered, it is probably by scammers, who want to suck you into affiliate programs that you really don’t want to be part of, so beware!

 Shopify 90-day extended trial

-Shopify was running a temporary 90-day free trial promotion to new merchants and development stores earlier this year.
+Shopify was running a temporary 90-day free trial promotion to new merchants and development stores.
 It ended on June 1st, 2020.